Skip to content

 • Dr Rowena Hill from Social Sciences, together with Pete Murphy and Katarzyna Lakoma, have been awarded £21k to research Integrated Risk Management Plan Methodologies by the National Fire Chiefs Council.

-• Petra Molthan-Hill and Michael Hewitt are about to commence their project ‘Transforming the Good Corporate Citizenship Assessment Sustainability Tool for the Health and Social Care Sector in the UK’ which is being funded (value £8,000 excl.
-VAT) by NHSS Scotland.
+• Petra Molthan-Hill and Michael Hewitt undertook a project ‘Transforming the Good Corporate Citizenship Assessment Sustainability Tool for the Health and Social Care Sector in the UK’ which is being funded (value £8,000) by NHSS Scotland.

 • Nottingham CCG are reviewing how the integration of health and social care is progressing and have requested a report of the findings of Sarah Pass’s seedcorn funded project entitled “Overcoming the organisational barriers to the integration of Health and Social Care Services”.